TRPMAN/DevOps-1/7_Users-Groups.md

 - delete user             : userdel
 - --> user home direc     : -r
 - delete group            : groupdel
-- Edit Permission about   : visudo
+- Edit Permission about sudo or NOPASSWD   : visudo
-- sudo or NOPASSWD
-- --> Allow root to run   : (username) ALL=(ALL) NOPASSWD: ALL
+- --> Allow root to run any commands anywhere  : (username) ALL=(ALL) NOPASSWD: ALL
-- any commands anywhere
-- --> Allow root to run   : %(groupname) ALL=(ALL) NOPASSWD: ALL
+- --> Allow root to run any commands anywhere  : %(groupname) ALL=(ALL) NOPASSWD: ALL
-- any commands anywhere